Alaskan Tigers Book Six

 “Lucky me, seems like I’ll have the place to myself.”

 “If you prefer isolation, then it’s the perfect time for a visit.”
 She laid his room key on the counter.
 “I’ve booked you on the eighth floor, you’ll have an excellent view of the grounds.
-No other rooms are occupied on that floor, so you’ll have all the privacy you need.
+No other rooms are occupied on the floor, so you’ll have all the privacy you need.
 Enjoy your stay.”

 He smiled at her and grabbed the key.
 “Thank you.”
 Manetka’s keys were old fashioned, none of those electronic ones you slid into a card reader.
 It appeared Avery didn’t trust technology.
 The resort had a website managed by a solitary shifter, deeply hidden so humans couldn’t stumble upon it, but that was as far as his technology reached.
 Even security cameras were absent.